Determination of Boltzmann constant by equipartition theorem for capacitors: Introduction

+The manuscript by Waterston~\cite{Waterston} was rejected from publication by the polite referee report by Sir John William Lubbock: ``the paper is nothing but nonsense, ...''~\cite{nbn} Even nowadays, the mathematical physicists feel obliged to convince the physicists that they did not lead Boltzmann to suicide.
+In such a way, the Einstein idea to determine the Boltzmann constant by the equipartition theorem is in a good company.
+The idea was not realised in the 20$^\mathrm{th}$ century and had to wait for the appearance of low-noise high frequency operational amplifiers to be realised in the students education.
+The building of an experimental set-up for Boltzmann constant determination from scratch was a modus for the students in the University of Sofia to pass the exam in statistical physics.

-The purpose of the present work is to present a simple self-made set-up for determination of Boltzmann constant in high-school and student laboratories.
-This is is a good methodological illustration of the equipartition theorem.
-First of all the signal should be amplified million times $Y\approx 10^6$ using low-noise, high-frequency operational amplifiers.
-The problem of the floating of the zero is solved with large fast capacitors sequentially connected to the gain resistors of the circuit depicted at Fig.~\ref{fig:circuit}.
-Later on the signal has to be squared by an analog multiplier, this squared signal has to be averaged by a low-pass filter and finally the time averaged signal $V$ is measured by an ordinary multimeter.
+The purpose of the present work is to present a simple self-made set-up for determination of Boltzmann constant in high-school and university laboratories.
+This is a good methodological illustration of the equipartition theorem.
+First of all, the signal should be amplified million times $Y\approx 10^6$ using low-noise, high-frequency operational amplifiers.
+The problem of the floating off the zero is solved with large fast capacitors sequentially connected to the gain resistors of the circuit depicted in Fig.~\ref{fig:circuit}.
+Later on the signal has to be squared by an analog multiplier and this squared signal has to be averaged by a low-pass filter.
+Finally the time averaged signal $V$ is measured by an ordinary multimeter.
+The simplicity of the experiment and set-up, as well as the availability of the electronic elements nowadays mean that this experimental set-up is suitable for high-school physics labs.
+In such a way, our ultimate goal is to turn over the deteriorating trend in physics and engineering education worldwide, and this experimental set-up is a valuable tool in this endeavor.
+In short, the set-up can be used by students to measure a fundamental constant $\kb$, teachers can give explanations not only to physical principles but also to explain how the set-up works.
+Enthusiastic teachers together with his or her students can make the set-up in one day.